axelpale/nudged/README.md

 ## Example apps

+To get a grip on how the transformation looks and feels and how the points affect it, play with the following demos.

+### Multitouch transformation with N fingers

+The [touch demo](https://rawgit.com/axelpale/nudged/development/touch-example/index.html) takes the common pinch-zoom and rotate gestures a step further.
 Many multitouch apps allow you to scale and rotate with two fingers.
+However, usually the additional fingers are ignored.
 But what if one wants to use, say, both hands and all the fingers on a huge touchscreen?
-To get a feel, play with the [touch demonstration app](https://rawgit.com/axelpale/nudged/development/touch-example/index.html).

-TODO image here
+TODO insert image with pretty fingers

+### Point set editor

-To get a grip on how the transformation looks and how the points affect it, play with the [interactive example app](https://rawgit.com/axelpale/nudged/development/editor-example/index.html).
+The [editor demo](https://rawgit.com/axelpale/nudged/development/editor-example/index.html) allows you to add domain and range points on a surface and explore how the points affect the transformation.

 <img src="https://rawgit.com/axelpale/nudged/development/editor-example/screenshot.png" alt="Example application" width="600"/>